Progress Report January 2022

 For this reason, bunnei has been going through each and every part of the code used to manage the memory, focusing on improving both the stability and the accuracy of the kernel.

-These changes involved brushing up the memory attribute definitions and permissions , so they match the behaviour of the latest HorizonOS more closely.
-Most of the code used to map and unmap memory was tidied up , and various functions were renamed to match the official naming.
-Similarly, the code used to allocate and clear the heap memory was reviewed in this way.
+These changes involved brushing up the memory and , so they match the behaviour of the latest HorizonOS more closely.
+Most of the code used to map and unmap memory was , and various functions were renamed to match the official naming.
+Similarly, the code used to allocate and clear the heap memory was in this way.

 This new implementation should perform better, and also make the code easier to read and navigate.